 - a.
 Examples of Items from Sirota's Ethics Survey: - i.
 Rate XYZ on being ethical in its business dealings. - ii.
 XYZ has created an environment which provides protection against unlawful harassment and discrimination. - iii.
 I can report financial irregularities without fear of reprisal. - iv.
 The leaders of XYZ show strong commitment to ethical business decisions and conduct. - v.
 The people I work with act with integrity. - b.
+Presentation on Ethics: "Directors as Guardians of Compliance and Ethics within the Corporate Citadel: What the Policy Community Should Know" made by Michael I. Meltzer, CEO of Sirota, to the RAND Center for Corporate Ethics and Governance, Washington, DC, 12 May 2010.
+Abstract: A discussion about the role of corporate directors and their oversight responsibility for ethics and compliance matters.
+The paper draws upon recent survey data which suggests that prevailing practices such as board reliance upon corporate counsel as the primary source of information and insight on matters of ethics and compliance may not be adequate in the face of greater expectations for corporate accountability. - c.
+Presentation on Ethics: "Leadership's Commitment to Ethical Business; Consistency of Actions with Standards" made by Dr. John Sherman, VP of Sirota, to General Mills leadership, Minnesota, 1 August 2010.
+Sirota conducted General Mills' annual global Ethical Culture survey in support of the company's programs and efforts to assure that all employees understand and act according to the highest ethical standards.
+The survey assesses views on the overall ethical culture (e.g., leadership's commitment to ethical business, consistency of actions with standards) ethics resources and support (e.g., training, Ethics Line, Law Department), and the perspective of those who sought advice or reported concerns.
+The feedback and follow-up process is geared to identifying any pockets of concern and where improvements in understanding ethics and compliance issues and resources are needed. - d.
 Presentation: "Assessing and Shaping a Culture of Ethical Conduct" made by Michael I. Meltzer, CEO of Sirota, to ACCGNY, New York City, 14 April 2009 - c.
 Newspaper Article: "Where Businesses Fall Short," by Michael I. Meltzer, CEO of Sirota, The Philadelphia Inquirer, 14 October 2008.